PyCQA/flake8-import-order/README.md

 Limitations
 -----------

-Currently these checks are limited to module scope imports only and there are some known issues around imports that use ``as`` to rename symbols.
+Currently these checks are limited to module scope imports only.